MB-29/FLEX/README.md

 # Adaptive exploration of nonlinear systems

-Code for the paper [FLEX: an Adaptive Exploration Algorithm for Nonlinear Systems](https://arxiv.org/abs/2304.13426), accepted at ICML2023.
+Code for the paper [FLEX: an Adaptive Exploration Algorithm for Nonlinear Systems](https://arxiv.org/abs/2304.13426), accepted at ICML 2023.

 ## Demo
 An animated demonstration of our algorithm in various environments can be found in